 Digital System Design I

-The course covers the specification, analysis, and design of basic digital systems, including the design of combinational and sequential circuits using basic logic components: AND, OR, INV, NAND, NOR, and XOR.
+This course covers the specification, analysis, modeling and design of digital systems.
 Standard modules, such as decoders, multiplexers, shifter registers, adders, and counters, will be analyzed.
-Lectures will discuss fundamental design methodologies using Karnaugh Maps as well as Mealy and Moore state machines.
-The laboratory provides hands-on experiences of the design, implementation, and testing of digital systems using SSI, MSI, and FPGA components as well as CAD tools.
+Lectures will discuss fundamental design methodologies, state machines, and digital system modeling with the use of VHDL as a hardware description language.
+The laboratory provides hands-on experiences of the design, modeling, implementation, and testing of digital systems using commercial IC components as well as CAD tools.
 (Co-requisite: CSCI-105 or CSCI-140 or CSCI-141 or equivalent course.)
 Lab 2, Lecture 3 (Fall, Spring).